SISSE BRIMBERG, NATIONAL GEOGRAPHIC PHOTOGRAPHER

 DAY 2: THIMPHU

 We will spend our day in the capital Thimphu, where tradition and modernity meet.
 Thimphu is a fascinating and different capital.
 Here you will only find low-rise buildings, little traffic and no traffic lights.
-We check in at our hotel and spend the rest of the day in Thimphu with an after dinner workshop on today’s photography
+After dinner, workshop on today’s photography.

 DAY 3: THIMPHU – PUNAKHA (ALTITUDE 1,350 M)